 1. The EUT has built-in test mode that used to evaluate SAR.
-2. The EUT take AC Power as its power source.
+2. The EUT take Ni-MH Battery as its power source.
+Each test was preceded under the condition of fully-charged EUT.

 9.2 System Performance Check